- What is the Massachusetts Do Not Call Program?

 Chapter 265 of the Acts of 2002, An Act Regulating Telemarketing Solicitation, creates the Massachusetts Do Not Call Program within the Office of Consumer Affairs and Business Regulation (Office).
 The Program requires list brokers who sell telephone sales lists and telemarketers who make unsolicited sales calls to register with the Office and subscribe to the quarterly updated Do Not Call Registry.
 Telemarketers and list brokers must remove from their calling lists the residential telephone numbers of consumers who have requested not to be called.
 The law also places new restrictions on telemarketing calls.

-There are two ways to register to receive the quarterly updated Do Not Call Registry:
+There are two ways for businesses to register to receive the quarterly updated Do Not Call Registry:

 - On the internet: Register online at www.Mass.gov/donotcall.
 The website may be accessed 24 hours day, 7 days a week.